School and post-school pathways of young people with functional disabilities.

 Sub-project 2: collect existing documents from schools, rehabilitation, the employment office, parental organizations and other NGO’s, home pages, blogs, etc, and interview the young people and key people in their environment;

 Sub-project 3: conduct a systematic meta-study of existing international and Swedish research in order to identity successful criteria for transition for young people in Sweden and elsewhere.

-Sangeeta Bagga-Gupta, Professor, School of Education and Communication, Jönköping University (Project leader)
+Sangeeta Bagga-Gupta, Project Leader, Professor, School of Education and Communication, Jönköping University

-Eva Hjörne, Professor, Department of Education and Special Education, Gothenburg University
+Eva Hjörne, Professor, University of Gothenburg

 Ingela Holmström, Senior Lecturer, Department of Linguistics, Stockholm University